qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 Denoising requires little data preparation.
 Both DADA2 and deblur perform quality filtering, denoising, and chimera removal, so you shouldn't need to perform any quality screening prior to running them.
-That said, the official QIIME 2 tutorial recommends doing an initial :ref:`quality-filter <moving pictures deblur>` with default settings prior to using deblur (as recommended by the deblur developers).
+That said, the deblur developers recommend doing an initial :ref:`quality-filter <moving pictures deblur>` with default settings prior to using deblur (as illustrated in the :ref:`"Moving Pictures" tutorial <moving pictures deblur>`).
-In our experience, DADA2 performs better without this step.
+Q-score based filtering is built in to DADA2, so doing this `quality-filter` step prior to denoising with DADA2 is unnecessary.

 Both methods have an option to truncate your reads to a constant length (which occurs prior to denoising).
+In DADA2, this is the `--p-trunc-len` parameter; in deblur it's `--p-trim-length`.
-The truncating parameter is required for deblur and optional for DADA2.
+The truncating parameter is optional for both DADA2 and deblur (though if you're using deblur you'll need to specify `--p-trim-length -1` to disable truncation).
 Reads shorter than the truncation length are discarded and reads longer are truncated at that position.
 The overview tutorial has more discussion on deciding what length you should truncate to.